mdoel/browser_testing_koans/index.markdown

 This site draws its inspiration directly from that site.
 It uses an interactive learning technique that encourages you to move one example at a time, pausing to think and reflect along the way.

+These koans follow the same pattern and interaction model as the Ruby Koans.
+Indeed, almost all of the code use to guide you on your path to learning comes from there.
+If you haven't been through them, check out the instructions on the Getting Started page.
+If you know what you're doing or are just eager to start, then go ahead and...

+<button><a href="https://github.com/mdoel/browser_testing_koans/blob/master/download/browserkoans.zip?raw=true">Download the Koans</a></button>